marcsgil/StructuredLight.jl/docs/src/initial_profiles.md

 show_animation(ψs, ratio=2)
 ```

-Superposition of hermite-gaussians.
+Superposition of Hermite-Gausss.
 Note that we can propagate backwards using negative values of `z`.
 ```julia
 using StructuredLight
 rs = LinRange(-4,4,256)